 Allow God to transform your thinking though the power of His Word!
 Compare everything any human author said against the Bible.
 Be willing to trash ungodly thinking and rebuild your life on the Solid Rock of God’s Word alone.

-Lies about God:
+Identifying the Lies We May Have Absorbed about God:

 1. He is not good.